Panmoni/solana-dev-docker/README.md

 - Ubuntu 25.10 VPS or local machine
 - Docker and Docker Compose installed

+> **Note on Docker Installation**: Ubuntu 25.10 is a very new release, and Docker's official repository doesn't yet have packages specifically for it.
+The installation instructions below use the Ubuntu 24.04 LTS (noble) repository, which is fully compatible with Ubuntu 25.10.
+This is a safe and recommended workaround until Docker adds official support for Ubuntu 25.10.

 ### Install Docker (if not already installed)

 ```bash